ttrzcinski/-komunikatorinternetowy/README.md

 # -komunikatorinternetowy
-This aplication will give you a possibility of communiacting wtih your friends connect inside one network.
+This application will give you a possibility of communication with your friends connect inside one network.

 People creating it:
 Tomasz "Rzeźnik" Trzciński